Investing in Agriculture / The Opportunity in Almonds

 Almonds don’t grow just anywhere.
 Almonds require the right mix of climate, soil type, water and infrastructure of harvesters, packers and shippers.
 California supplies more than 80% of the worlds almonds.
 The risk to invest in Almonds is low because finding appropriate land with water, climate, soils etc. is difficult.

 Almonds are not just a snack nut.
-They are also an ingredient in today’s heath conscience life styles and diet changes.
+They are also an ingredient in today’s health conscious life style and diet changes.
 According to the California Almond Board, the average person eats 2 pounds of nuts each year up from 1.3 pounds in 2008.
 The trend to less processed food promotes almond use in a variety of ways, including protein snacks, baking flours, milk alternatives, beverages and oils.
 All of which are good for the body.
 Almonds are used as healthy alternatives for many nutritional programs like diabetes, gluten free diets and weight management.
 See The California Almond Board at www.almonds.com.

 Irrigation Water in California is the major AG issue going forward.
 Our investment criteria is to have two sources of water such as an irrigation district and on-site water wells.
 Several new laws and regulations have been enacted recently that will make properties with quality water resources much more valuable.